oliverstickel/oliverstickel.github.io/index.md

 **Project funding**, *Test Test*, Germany, amount?. <br/>
 Description here

-## Volunteering and engagement
+## Community involvement

 ToDo

 I co-hosted the Fab:UNIverse conference (a gathering of Fab Lab managers in German academia) multiple times and maintain the conference's web presence.
+I've also organized a lot of different workshops, temporary Makerspaces as well as other small-ish conferences such as the annual World Usability Day Siegen.

 In the past, I have been an elected member of multiple bodies of academic self-governance such as the Senate commission on Strategic University Development at Uni Siegen as well as head of the student representatives ("Fachschaftsräte") during my times as a student at Uni Duisburg-Essen and at Uni Siegen respectively.
 I have also served as a faculty work safety advisor.

-During my time as a researcher, I was reviewer and/or chair for conferences and journals (e.g. CHI or JCSCW, C\&T, M\&C).
+During my time as a researcher, I was reviewer and/or chair for conferences and journals (e.g. CHI or JCSCW, C&T, M&C).

 ## Awards and honors